Does Revenue Diversification Actually Work for Nonprofits?

 Is Fundraising an Option for You?

-Fundraising events can be a good option for your organization if your organization needs unrestricted funds and has the capacity to oversee the campaign and the resources to cover associated costs.
+Fundraising events can be a good option for your organization if it needs unrestricted funds, has the capacity to oversee the campaign, and can cover associated costs.

 What about Soliciting Donations from Individuals?